This month, we want to introduce you to our latest partner Romer Skincare. Based here…

 The bottom line is: weak glutes are more than just a pain in the butt.
 Here’s 4 at-home tests to see if your hips are up to snuff — the common errors will let you know what you need to work on!

 Lie on your back with your butt at the very edge of the table.
 Hold your knees in your hands with your hips flexed.
 Now let one leg extend down off the table with a relaxed knee.
 Don’t allow your back to arch at all.
 Can you bring your leg flat to the table with your knee pointed straight ahead?
 You pass.

 Leg can’t touch table or back can’t stay flat on the mat: tightness in hip flexors/abdominals/quads

 Leg wings out away from the body: tightness in lateral quads or ITB

 Leg can only stay flat if the knee is extended: tightness in quads

 Sit on the ground with your legs together and straight ahead, toes pointed up.
 Sit up tall with a neutral spine and place your hands on the floor at your hips.
 Got it?
 Pass.

-Unable to keep pelvis from rolling backwards: tight hamstrings/glutes, weak low back muscles
+Unable to keep the pelvis from rolling backward: tight hamstrings/glutes, weak low back muscles

 Unable to sit up straight: tight hamstrings, weak lower back, tight pecs